Stop fake email

 For the last four decades, email recipients have had to make a leap of faith every time they check their inbox.
-This is because the people who created the Internet didn’t include a way for email recipients to verify a sender’s identity.
+This is because the creators of the Internet didn’t include a way to verify the sender’s identity.

 At the time, there was no indication that 84 percent of all emails would be fake — malware, phishing attacks, or spam.
-So, they didn’t include provisions for sender authentication, a significant flaw in the overall security of email.
-It leaves recipients wondering, “Is this message really from who it appears to come from?
+So, they didn’t include provisions for sender authentication, which in retrospect is a significant flaw in the overall security of email.
+It leaves recipients to wonder, “Is this message really from who it appears to come from?
 Or is it fake?”

-Email authentication is based on the application of three widely accepted standards.
-The most recent one, Domain-based Message Authentication, Reporting and Conformance (DMARC) incorporates and builds on its two predecessors, Sender Policy Framework (SPF), and DomainKeys Identified Mail (DKIM).
+Email authentication is based on the application of several widely accepted standards.
+The cornerstone standard, Domain-based Message Authentication, Reporting and Conformance (DMARC), incorporates and builds on two predecessors, Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).

-When fully enforced, DMARC ensures that only authorized senders can transmit messages on the domain owner’s behalf, and guarantees a match of the visible ‘From’ address with the hidden ‘Return-Path’ or DKIM signature field in each message.
-This eliminates same-domain phishing attacks, which account for two thirds of all fake email.
+When fully enforced, DMARC ensures that only authorized senders can transmit messages on the domain owner’s behalf.
+This eliminates same-domain phishing attacks, which account for two-thirds of all fake email.